hughespham2002/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.
 1. Explain what a token is used for.

+tokens are used to access control and authentication

 2. What steps can you take in your web apps to keep your data secure?

+Encrypt login pages, Require Injection & Input Validation, Apply Authentication, Role Management & Access Control.

 3. Describe how web servers work.

+A page on internet can be viewed, when the browser requests it from the web server and the web server responds with that page.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+post, get, put, patch, and delete